-Rationale: All through the document "cast a ballot" is used when the broader vote process of marking, verifying and casting a ballot is intended.
+Rationale: All through the document "cast a ballot" is used when the broader vote process of marking, verifying, and casting a ballot is intended.
 Those have been edited as consistently as possible.
-As originally written, the Line 500 content seems to suggest only two options are available to vote in person - paper or accessible voting system.
+As originally written, lines 500-505 seem to suggest only two options are available to vote in person - paper or accessible voting system.
 But BMDs as accessible voting systems use paper.
 It is assumed the paper reference actually means hand-marked paper.
-But it is not a true that all voters must have the option to hand mark paper as there are jurisdictions where all voters use BMDs for in person voting.
-While the original intent is unclear, the recommended revision says that if a jurisdiction gives voters a choice between hand-marking paper and using a BMD or other electronic interface then voters with disabilities must have those same choices with the hand marked paper option made as accessible as feasible (given paper is inherently inaccessible) and at least one electronic interface option that provides fully accessible ballot marking, verification and casting.
+Yet, it is not true that all voters must have the option to hand mark paper as there are jurisdictions where all voters use BMDs for in person voting.
+While the original intent is unclear, the recommended revision says that if a jurisdiction gives voters a choice between hand-marking paper and using a BMD or other electronic interface, then voters with disabilities must have those same choices with the hand marked paper option made as accessible as feasible (given paper is inherently inaccessible) and at least one electronic interface option to provide accessible ballot marking, verification, and casting.

-After Line 508: [Insert new text that provides parallel recommendations for remote voting to the above for voting in person]

-How to vote remotely, including vote by mail.
-Voters with disabilities must be able to use all options available to vote by mail or vote remotely and must have at least one accessible option for such voting.
+After Line 508: Insert new text that provides parallel recommendations for remote voting to the above for voting in person: How to vote remotely.
+Voters with disabilities must be able to use all options available to vote remotely and must have at least one accessible option for remote voting.
 If mailed paper ballots are available for remote voting, that option must be available to voters with disabilities.
-However, providing only mailed paper ballots will deny access to voters with disabilities.
-An electronic option for remote voting must be available that provides accessible blank ballot delivery, ballot marking, voter verification of the marked ballot and ballot return/casting.
-Remote voting systems that require voters to print a paper ballot are unable to provide accessible verification or casting for voters with print disabilities.
+However, the provision and use of solely mailed paper ballots poses accessibility hurdles for voters with disabilities.
+An electronic option for remote voting must be available that provides accessible ballot delivery, ballot marking, voter verification of the marked ballot, and ballot return/casting.
+Remote voting systems that require voters to print a paper ballot do not provide accessible verification or casting for voters with print disabilities.

 Rationale: Without the additional above text, there is a glaring omission regarding accessible remote voting.
-Multiple ADA court cases have confirmed that just providing mailed paper ballots for remote voting is inaccessible and discriminatory.
+Multiple court cases have confirmed that just providing mailed paper ballots for remote voting is inaccessible and discriminatory.
 This must be clear in the recommendations.